FYSETC/FYSETC-SPIDER/firmware/Klipper/README.md

 serial: /dev/serial/by-id/usb-Klipper_stm32f446xx_230032000851363131363530-if00
 ```

-The main point to have klipper.bin is that you need to select `Communication interface` to `USB` in `make menuconfig` when you compile Klipper for Spider.
+The main point to build klipper.bin is that you need to select `Communication interface` to `USB` in `make menuconfig` when you compile Klipper for Spider.